LSPosed/MagiskOnWSALocal/.github/pull_request_template.md

   Don't forget to check all base themes and tablet mode for relevant changes.

   DELETE THIS SECTION IF YOU HAVE READ AND ACKNOWLEDGED IT.
+  Please set the label to bugfix or enhancement, otherwise it will be closed.
 -->

 Checklist